Update | Broker Compensation Disclosure Resources

 Savoy has created this page and resources to help you stay informed on the requirements.
-Please refer to next steps for guidance and resources including a sample template for use.
+For further details, you can listen to the full recording of our broker webinar linked in the resources below.

 The Consolidated Appropriations Act (CAA) 2021, signed into law by President Trump on December 27, 2020, is a spending and coronavirus relief package.
 The CAA expands ERISA’s existing disclosure requirements, which were previously implemented in 2012 and applied to retirement plans only.
 The CAA broadened the definition of a “covered plan” to include group health plans, consequently triggering the new compensation disclosure requirement.

-The disclosure requirement applies to group health plans (other than QSEHRAs.)
-This includes self-insured and fully-insured group health plans including dental and vision.
+What: The disclosure requirement applies to group health plans (other than QSEHRAs.)
+This includes self-insured and fully-insured group health plans including dental and vision, health reimbursement arrangements and flexible spending accounts.
+Disclosures are not required for welfare plans that do not provide healthcare, such as life and disability plans.

 The provision provides an outline of the necessary information: